 Acne is also called zits, lesions, blemishes or pimples.
 In medical terminology, acne is referred to as comedones, pustules or nodules.
 Whatever fancy term you may use; acne begins at the pores.
 Pores are tiny openings on the skin.
 Tiny hair follicles that are lined by special cells called keratinocytes are present on all these pores.
 After their life cycle is over; the keratinocytes are shed off.
 The replacement and renewal of these cells occurs throughout our lives.

 In case of acne prone skin; the pores become clogged with oil, dirt and sebum.
+If you have acne and oily skin, this is how you treat it.
 As a result, the keratinocytes have no place to come out of and get logged in the mess.
 In some cases, the keratinocyte cells get exposed to oxygen and turn into blackheads (or non inflammatory acne).
 In case of adult acne, bacteria called Propionibacterium Acnes also get logged in the clogged pores and thrive and feed on the sebum produced by the skin’s oil glands.
 Overtime, the body’s immune system overreacts to this bacterium creating a fibrous scar tissue around the infection leading to red and angry looking nodules which dermatologists refer to as inflammatory acne.

 Thus, the cause of acne is the same whether you are a teenager or an adult.
 The misbehaving keratinocytes are the sole culprit of this skin condition.
 In case of adults, the keratinocytes become even stickier owing to adult hormones.
 Adult hormonal imbalance, in turn, is a result of hereditary factors, stress and poor diet.

 Hormones and adult acne

 A group of hormones called androgens are mainly responsible for adult acne.
 These include: